 Driving System Technology.
 Through our collaboration with panel manufacturers, we have developed extensive knowledge of circuit design, TFT-LCD driving systems, high-voltage processes and display systems, all of which are important to the design of high-performance TFT-LCD display drivers.
-Our engineers have in-depth knowledge of the driving system technology, which is the architecture for the interaction between the source driver, gate driver, timing controller and power systems as well as other passive components.
-We believe that our understanding of the entire driving system has strengthened our design capabilities.
-Our engineers are highly skilled in designing power efficient and compact display drivers that enhance the performance of TFT-LCD.
-We are leveraging our know-how of display drivers and driving system technology to develop display drivers for panels utilizing other technologies such as OLED.
+Our engineers have in-depth knowledge of the driving system technology, which is the architecture for the

 High-Voltage CMOS Circuit Design.
 Unlike most other semiconductors, TFT-LCD display drivers require a high output voltage of 3.3 to 50 volts.
-We have developed circuit design technologies using a high-voltage CMOS process that enables us to produce high-yield, reliable and compact drivers for high-voltame applications.
+We have developed circuit design technologies using a high-voltage CMOS process that enables us to produce high-yield, reliable and compact drivers for high-volume applications.
 Moreover, our technologies enable us to keep the driving voltage at very high uniformity, which can be difficult to achieve when using standard CMOS process technology.